-Most guitars have 6 strings, which are mostly made of steel; they need high tension and sound louder than those of the ukulele.
+Most guitars have six strings, which are mostly made of steel; they need high tension and sound louder than those of the ukulele.

-On the opposite side, ukuleles have 4 strings which are mostly made of nylon and thus they happen to be much more flexible and don’t actually require much tension.
+On the opposite side, ukuleles have four strings, which are mostly made of nylon, and thus they happen to be much more flexible and don’t require much tension.
 The strings of the ukulele give a warmer tone compared to that of the guitar.